SNOW Revisited: Understanding When Ideal READ Transactions Are Possible: SNW + One Round, MWMR setting

-\emph{Server steps:} When a server $s_i$ receives a message of type $(${\writeValueTag}$, ({\kappa}, v_{i}))$ from a writer $w$; or if the coordinator $s^*$, receives (\updateCoordTag, $({\kappa}, (b_{1}, \cdots, b_{k})$) from writer $w$ or receives a message as {\getTagArrayTag} from $r$ the steps are similar to their counterparts in algorithm $B$.
-Therefore, we omit them.
-On the other hand, if any server $s_i$ receives a message $(${\readValuesTag}$)$ from a reader $r$ then it responds to $r$ with the entire set of values, i.e., $Vals$.
+\textit{\textbf{Server steps:}} When a server $s_i$ receives a message $(${\writeValueTag}$, ({\kappa}, v_{i}))$ from a writer $w$ or $s^*$, receives (\updateCoordTag, $({\kappa}, (b_{1}, \cdots, b_{k})$) from writer $w$ or receives a message as {\getTagArrayTag} $r$ the steps are similar to those in $B$.
+On the other hand, if any server $s_i$ receives a message $(${\readValuesTag}$)$ from a reader $r$ then it responds to $r$ with $Vals$.
+The following result states that $C$ respects SNW and ``one-round" properties.

-Note the the following result states that algorithm $C$ respects SN$\bar{o}$W property.
-Consider any failure-free and fair execution of algorithm $C$.
-For the purpose of proving the $S$ property, for every transaction transaction $\phi$ in an execution of $C$ we associate a tag $tag(\phi)$ as described below.
-If $\phi$ is a {\sc write} ({\sc read}) then $tag(\phi)$ is the value of the variable $t_w$ ($t_r$) immediately before the operation completes.

-\begin{theorem} Any well-formed and fair execution of algorithm $C$ is an implementation of an object of type $\bar{\mathcal{O}}_T$ in the MWMR setting, with no client-to-client communication, comprising of objects $o_1, o_2, \cdots o_k$ stored in servers $s_1, s_2, \cdots, s_k$, respectively; and it satisfies the SN$\bar{o}$W properties. \end{theorem}
+\begin{theorem} Any well-formed and fair execution of $C$, in the MWMR setting satisfies the SNW and "one-round" properties. \end{theorem}

 \begin{proof} Below we show that algorithm $C$ satisfies the SN$\bar{o}$W properties.